opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/cluster-settings.md

 OpenSearch supports the following cluster-level cat API response limit settings.
 All settings in the list are dynamic:

 - `cat.indices.response.limit.number_of_indices` (Integer): Sets the response limit in _cat/indices API and limit will be applied on number of indices.
 Default is `-1`.
 In case of response limit is breached, _cat/indices API will throw error with `429` status.
+If limit is breached, use index pattern filter in your query. e.g. `_cat/indices/<index-pattern>`

 - `cat.shards.response.limit.number_of_shards` (Integer):  Sets the response limit in _cat/shards API and limit will be applied on number of shards.
 Default is `-1`.
 In case of response limit is breached, _cat/shards API will throw error with `429` status.
+If limit is breached, use index pattern filter in your query. e.g. `_cat/shards/<index-pattern>`

 - `cat.segments.response.limit.number_of_indices` (Integer): Sets the response limit in _cat/segments API and limit will be applied on number of indices.
 Default is `-1`.
 In case of response limit is breached, _cat/segments API will throw error with `429` status.
+If limit is breached, use index pattern filter in your query. e.g. `_cat/segments/<index-pattern>`